 Despite being the only professional association for credit union workers throughout Britain, NACUW has seen a need to re-evaluate its roles.
-Although we believe the need for employees' representation to be stronger than ever, perhaps such representation can be met through other organizations.
+We believe the need for employees' representation to be stronger than ever.
 Therefore NACUW is currently undertaking a consulation with credit union employees and volunteers to determine what their current needs actually are and whether NACUW is still best able to meet those needs.

 Complete yours before the end of October 2016.